FREQUENTLY ASKED QUESTIONS (FAQs)

 What are GMI’s goals for the future?

-By 2023 GMI wants to open a total of eight new fields, send 16 U.S.-based families or individuals, and send 10 international missionaries to work on teams around the world to share God’s grace.
-To date GMI has opened new fields in Bonaire, Nicaragua, Paraguay, Panama, and Mozambique.
+By 2033 GMI wants to begin working in one new continent, open eight new fields, send 30 new families or individuals and train local believers to reach 20 unreached people groups.
+GMI is targeting new countries such as Brazil, Argentina, Honduras, Aruba and Lesotho.
 We also need people to be a part of pioneering teams in these countries and others to evangelize, plant churches, disciple, and train believers to advance the ministry.
 In addition, GMI needs people to work in many of our established fields to disciple; evangelize; work with youth, children, and women; come alongside the national churches and believers in these countries to help develop new ministries and outreaches; and to otherwise share God’s grace!